 As a teenager, you can work for lower wages, but as an adult, you need to earn enough money to live on.

 If you're a teenager, you probably don't have any bills to pay.
-So it can be hard to figure out a bare minimum amount of money you need to earn.
+So it can be hard to figure out the bare minimum amount of money you need to earn.

 I'd recommend deciding on the lowest amount that you're going to be happy with.

 Too many babysitters go into interviews with the attitude of "whatever you're willing to pay me is fine."
 I think that's a bad approach that really devalues what you're worth.
-Especially if you've taken the time to go through a babysitter course and First Aid / CPR training.
+Remember, you have taken the time to go through a babysitter course and First Aid / CPR training and should be paid accordingly for your skills and experience.

 If babysitting is your only source of income, I'd add a good amount of padding to the minimum rate you're willing to settle for.